Applying to UBC Graduate Studies as an Aboriginal Student

 - Collect the required transcripts and reference letters.

-- Investigate faculty members in the graduate program.
-Many graduate programs (especially those that require a master’s thesis or doctoral dissertation) recommend that before applying, you make contact with a faculty member in the department under whose mentorship you would like to study.
+- Investigate faculty members in the graduate program you are interested in.
+Many graduate programs (especially those that require a master’s thesis or doctoral dissertation) recommend that before applying, you make contact with a faculty member in your chosen area of study.
 This person may be able to support your application in the selection process.

 - Apply online and arrange to have your transcripts and letters sent to the graduate program you are applying to.